tenzir/tenzir/rfc/001-composable-pipelines/README.md

 - **Asynchronous Execution**: pipelines fundamentally support asynchronous execution by sequentializing dataflow within an operator, and parallelizing it across operators.
-Conceptually, this is very similar to the actor model architecture VAST exhibits, with operators mapping to actors.
+Conceptually, this is very similar to the actor model architecture Tenzir exhibits, with operators mapping to actors.

   In the implementation, we may want to consider actors part of the solution, but will at first propose an independent architecture that consists of logical